Vancouver Island Agricultural Adaptation Strategy

 Climate models show that Canada’s agricultural regions will likely see drier summers from coast to coast with increased winter and spring precipitation over the next sixty years.
 While agricultural producers are used to planning for uncertainty, climate change brings a different scope and scale of change from that previously experienced.

-The development of the Strategy is coordinated by the CAI and overseen by an Advisory Committee.
-In addition members of the agricultural community from across the Island will be contacted to provide their input and insights.
+The development of the Strategy was coordinated by the CAI and overseen by an Advisory Committee.
+In addition members of the agricultural community from across the Island were contacted to provide their input and insights.

-For more details on the project please visit the CAI webpage or for local inquiries contact the RDN planning department on Tel: 250-390-6510 or Email: firstname.lastname@example.org
+For more details on the project please visit the CAI webpage or for local inquiries contact the RDN planning department on Tel: 250-390-6510 or Email: planning [at] rdn.bc.ca

 A thorough review of all RDN Bylaws and Policies to identify and address obstacles and barriers to agriculture in the region.